nagi49000/fastapi-docker-kube/services/README.md

-# fastapi_play
+# A simple fastapi service
-a repo for playing with FastAPI and Docker
+This is a service for playing with FastAPI and Docker

 ### FastAPI app ###